[Opinion] Why Visegrad 4 need to get real about climate change

 Climate change as an issue is forcing us all to change our mindset, as it challenges the prevalent short-termism built into our financial and political cycles.
 The ones who will position themselves best will reap the greatest rewards economically and socially.

-The V-4 political leaders should take nota and finally do the best thing for their countries and their own children, who will otherwise be part of the next generation inheriting the climate and economic problems.
+The V-4 political leaders should take note and finally do the best thing for their countries and their own children, who will otherwise be part of the next generation inheriting the climate and economic problems.

 Author bio